 Again she appears behind a column in the square beneath.

-..and again from behind the façade of the Gran Teatro with its marble statues, including four by the master sculptor Giuseppe Moretti
+She appears again from behind the façade of the Gran Teatro with its marble statues, including four by the master sculptor Giuseppe Moretti.

 As I look up at the angel from below and think of these famous people, it is Mazzantini whom I find the most fascinating.